 Pax Original Review

-If you can look past the rather moderate vapor production, there remains one other issue that cannot be ignored.
-This issue has to do with what happens after extensive use.
-At first, it works just fine.
-But after a while it starts to accumulate a fair amount of resin and other gunk.
-While this might not seem like an immediate problem, the Pax original is not an easy device to clean.
+If you can look past the somewhat moderate vapor production, there remains one other issue that cannot be ignored.
+This has to do with resin buildup after extensive use.
+At first, everything works just fine.
+But after a while the Pax 1 starts to accumulate a fair amount of resin in places that inhibit mechanical functionality.
+While this is not an immediate problem, the Pax 1 original is not exactly an easy device to clean.

 The Good Stuff

-Pax Original Vaporizer Bottom Line
+Original Pax 1 Vaporizer Bottom Line

 When Pax Labs, previously known as Ploom, introduced the original Pax in 2012 its impact on the dry herb vaping scene was comparable to that of the electronic cigarette when it arrived for tobacco smokers.
-They designed an ultra cool looking portable vape for a reasonable price that was nothing short of revolutionary.
-But since its introduction a number of worthy competitors have entered the market and the Pax original is no longer one of the best portables we’ve reviewed.
+They designed a tiny, ultra cool looking, portable vape for a reasonable price that was nothing short of revolutionary.
+But since its introduction a number of worthy competitors have entered the market and the Pax 1 original is no longer one of the best portables we’ve reviewed.
 Fortunately, it was only the first in a series, as the company has since released not one, but two successors.

-So while we do enjoy the original Pax, and find it to be decent value for money, it has a couple of somewhat annoying issues.
+So while we do enjoy the original Pax, and find it to be decent value for money, it does have a couple of somewhat annoying issues.
 If you have the additional funds we recommend checking out the company’s two subsequent models the Pax 2 and Pax 3 before making a decision.
-The Pax 2 is basically an upgraded and slightly smaller version of the original and the Pax 3 adds a new feature to the mix – the ability to vape waxes and oils.
+The Pax 2 is basically an upgraded and slightly smaller version of the original and the Pax 3 adds a splendid new feature to the mix – the ability to vape waxes and oils.

-If you want to check out the original Pax we recommend doing so at this store, but if you’re looking for something better, we highly suggest you take a look at some of the other portable vaporizers we’ve reviewed at VapeGuide.com, like the Mighty Vaporizer by Storz & Bickel and the new IQ by DaVinci.
+If you want to check out the original Pax we recommend doing so at this store, but if you’re looking for something more robust we highly suggest you take a look at some of the other portable vaporizers we’ve reviewed at VapeGuide.com, like the Mighty Vaporizer by Storz & Bickel and the new IQ by DaVinci.

-The Breakdown | Pax Original Vaporizer Review
+The Breakdown | Original Pax 1 Vaporizer Review